TRAUMA- CHILDHOOD/ ADULT PHYSICAL, SEXUAL, EMOTIONAL ABUSE as well as SUDDEN TRAUMATIC EVENTS:

 3)Arousal problems such as hypervigilence (always being onguard and easily startled), being emotionally numb, trouble sleeping, eating and concerntrating, and being easily angered, saddened, anxious or frustrated.

-Trauma may also be definied as poor or disorganizedattachment to primary caregivers or a lifetime of verbal/ emotional abuse.
-When working with trauma survivors, I help each person to explore and process their painful memories in the safety of a warm, compassionate theraputic environment.
+Trauma may also be definied as poor or disorganizedattachment to primary caregivers or a lifetime of verbal/ emotional abuse or neglect.
+When working with trauma survivors, Helen helps each person to explore and process their painful memories in the safety of a warm, compassionate theraputic environment.
 Trauma work is often staged into 3 stages: 1) creating safety (including helping people diminish substance use and self harming behaiors that would otherwise impact trauma exploration 2) processing and grieving the trauma and 3) helping people move forward with life and finding ways to recreate meaning and positive relationships in the present.

-I largely use Eye Movement Desensitization and Reprogramming (EMDR) to help my clients process difficult thoughts, feelings and sensations associated with the trauma.
-This is because traumatic memories have not been "processed" like other memories and adequately stored and this keep coming up in thoughts, memories, nightmares, flashbacks, sensations and re-experiencing.
+Helen largely uses explorative therapy, Cognitive Processing Therapy or Eye Movement Desensitization and Reprogramming (EMDR) to help her clients process difficult thoughts, feelings and sensations associated with the trauma.
+EMDR in particular is a very effective intervention.
+This is because traumatic memories have not been "processed" like other memories and keep emerging in thoughts, memories, nightmares, flashbacks, sensations and re-experiencing.
 EMDR has been designated one of the BEST PRACTICE interventions or Trauma by insitutions such as the APA, WHO and Veterans Affairs.
-I am a Stage 1 EMDRIA trained EMDR therapist.
+I am a Stage 1 EMDR therapist.
 For more information on EMDR please see http://www.emdr.com/what-is-emdr/ .